 Sit down with your child and devise a plan together to slowly guide your child through mastering planned separations.
 This is essentially a gradual exposure to your child’s fears.
 Remember, a child with separation anxiety is most terrified of being left, abandoned, out of control, and unable to survive.
 You may begin by allowing them some control during transitions and separations.
 For example, plan a school drop-off with your child leaving you to join an activity rather than your child watching you leave them in the classroom.

 Positively praise and reinforce your child’s successful ability and growing capacity to tolerate small doses of distress from separation.
 Make sure you let them know that you believe in them!
 Gradually, you will increase the length of time of separations and decrease the length of transitions using transition supports.
 With consistency, kindness, and positive support most parents successfully help their child move through their fears of separation.

-Ellie Pelc, PsyD, is a clinical psychologist at Parents Place in San Francisco and on the Peninsula.
+Ellie Pelc, PsyD, is a clinical psychologist at the Center for Children and Youth in San Francisco and on the Peninsula.